jeev20/jeev20.github.io/_posts/2025-02-10-switchingfrompiptouv.md

 ╰─❯ 1 file left unchanged
 ```

-Did I fail to mention all the above commands runs extremely fast when compared to the older python tools.
-This gives developers more focus on their code base than fiddle around with multiple tools just to execute their python scripts.
+Did I fail to mention all the above commands runs extremely fast when compared to the older python tools?
+It is fast alright!
+This gives developers more time to focus on their code base rather than fiddle around with multiple tools just to execute their python scripts.

 Kudos to the entire team at [Astral](https://docs.astral.sh/).
 I hope that this open-source project continues being open and does not follow the `Redis` way!

 There are many more commands to explore in `uv` and `uvx` from [UV Cli Commands](https://docs.astral.sh/uv/reference/cli/).

 ## Resources
-Here are some of the resources which helped me learn the basic commands in UV and uvx, in no specific order.
+Here are some of the video resources which helped me learn the basic commands in UV and uvx, in no specific order.

    * Feature review from Tim
    {% include embed/youtube.html id='ap2sWj5yDIY' %}